Violent Crime Defense Attorneys

 As these violent crimes charges vary so widely, it is imperative that defendants find a criminal defense lawyer who is truly equipped to handle their case.
 If you are facing accusations of criminal violence, you cannot trust your case to an amateur.
 Your freedom and future are quite literally on the line.

 Why Choose the Fairfax, VA Defense Lawyers at Leary Law

 For nearly 20 years, we have represented defendants in a wide range of criminal cases.
-During this time, our Fairfax, VA violent crimes attorneys have worked in every jurisdiction in Virginia, in the District of Columbia, and in federal court.
+During this time, our Fairfax, VA Violent Crime Defense Attorneys have worked in every jurisdiction in Virginia, in the District of Columbia, and in federal court.
 We offer every client practical and honest legal advice.
-No matter the specific nature of your case, our Fairfax, VA criminal defense attorneys will fight to get you the best results.
+No matter the specific nature of your case, our Fairfax, VA Violent Crime Defense Attorneys will fight to get you the best results.
 More specifically, our legal team will:

 - Carefully review the nature of the charges filed against you

 - Listen to your story and answer your questions

 - Comprehensively investigate the case, obtaining all evidence

 - Devise an effective and personalized defense strategy